Affordable Sewer Line Inspection

-The sewer line is well worth the low cost of a non-invasive inspection.
+The sewer line is well worth the low cost of anon-invasive inspection.

-If you are buying a home or it has been a while since you have had an inspection in your current home, call John’s Plumbing & Pumps, Inc today to schedule sewer line inspection in Olympia or the surrounding tri-county area.
-We offer accurate information on the state of the sewer line so you know exactly what you’re getting into.
+If you are buying a home or it has been a while since you have had an inspection in your current home, call a plumber at John’s Plumbing & Pumps, Inc today to schedule sewer line inspection.

-A leaking or broken sewer line is often expensive to repair.
-When considering buying a home, you should know what you’re getting into.
-A non-invasive sewer line inspection is relatively inexpensive and is a considerable investment when compared to the cost of repairs.
+If you are considering buying a used home or selling your current property, this information is critical to the process.
+A non-invasive sewer line video inspection is relatively inexpensive and is a considerable investment when compared to the cost of repairs.

 What can a sewer line inspection show?

 - Damaged areas